maryboamah/SE-Homework/capstone-project-fullstack-bookstore-React-frontend/README.md

 # This is a book store full stack application
-The Front End(view) was made with React
+The Front End(view) was made with React.

 The BackEnd was made with Spring Boot

 It Loads data from an sql Database and also from

 # Getting Started with Create React App